Move communications to Asana

 You can use team conversations for weekly updates about multiple projects, introducing new employees, general team announcements, or team brainstorms.

-4. Create and assign a task to a teammate
+4. Create and assign tasks to teammates

 Instead of sending an email or chat to a teammate to make a request or ask for information, create a task for them.
 The task will show up in their My Tasks list, and you’ll automatically be added as a follower.
 That way, you know it’s not buried in their email and they can prioritize giving an answer with the rest of their work.